-UNHCR-NGO Toolkit for Practical Cooperation on Resettlement.
-Operational activities - Participatory assessments: Definitions and FAQs
+UNHCR-NGO Toolkit for Practical Cooperation on Resettlement: 1.
+Operational Activities - Participatory Assessments: Definitions and FAQs

 a) What is a Participatory Assessment?

-Participatory Assessment is a process of building partnerships with refugee women and men of all ages and backgrounds by promoting meaningful participation through structured dialogue.
-Participatory Assessment involves holding separate discussions with women, girls, boys, and men of concern, including adolescents, in order to gather accurate information on the specific protection risks they face and the underlying causes, to understand their capacities, and to hear their proposed solutions.
+A Participatory Assessment is a process of building partnerships with refugee women and men of all ages and backgrounds by promoting meaningful participation through structured dialogue.
+Participatory Assessments involve holding separate discussions with women, girls, boys, and men of concern, including adolescents, in order to gather accurate information on the specific protection risks they face and the underlying causes, to understand their capacities, and to hear their proposed solutions.

-Participatory Assessment provides people of concern with an opportunity to explain the protection risks they face and to participate as partners in the design of programmatic responses to issues affecting their lives.
-Participatory Assessment also helps mobilize communities to take collective action to enhance their own protection and forms the basis for the implementation of a rights and community-based approach.
+A Participatory Assessment provides people of concern with an opportunity to explain the protection risks they face and to participate as partners in the design of programmatic responses to issues affecting their lives.
+It also helps mobilize communities to take collective action to enhance their own protection and forms the basis for the implementation of a rights and community-based approach.

 b) Why should UNHCR and NGOs work together on Participatory Assessments?